90 Notable alumni of

 -

-Martin Luther King III is an American human rights activist, philanthropist and advocate.
-The elder son of civil rights leaders Martin Luther King Jr. and Coretta Scott King, he served as the fourth president of the Southern Christian Leadership Conference from 1997 to 2004.
+Martin Luther King III is an American human rights activist and philanthropist.
+The second child and eldest son of civil rights leaders Martin Luther King Jr. and Coretta Scott King, he served as the fourth president of the Southern Christian Leadership Conference from 1997 to 2004.
 As of 2024, he is a professor of practice at the University of Virginia.

 -